SiddharthaAnand/dblp-spider/README.md

 * [Siddhartha Anand](https://github.com/SiddharthaAnand)

 ## Licence
-This project is licenced under Apache Licence - see the [LICENSE.md](/LICENSE.md) for more details.
+This project is licensed under Apache Licence - see the [LICENSE.md](/LICENSE.md) for more details.
 ## Future enhancements
 * Add a no-sql db to insert data
 * Deploy the spider on a server for large scale crawl